November 23rd Birthdays

 Boris Karloff (nee William Henry Pratt)

-English actor on stage, TV (Colonel March of Scotland Yard; Suspense), and movies (Frankenstein; The Body Snatcher; House of Frankensetin; The Mummy; The Black Cat; Five Star Final; Abbott and Costello Meet Dr. Jekyll and Mr. Hyde) (born Nov.
+English actor of stage, TV (Colonel March of Scotland Yard; Suspense), and movies (Frankenstein; The Body Snatcher; House of Frankensetin; The Mummy; The Black Cat; Five Star Final; Abbott and Costello Meet Dr. Jekyll and Mr. Hyde; House of Evil; Cauldron of Blood) (born Nov.
 23, 1887 - died Feb.
 2, 1969; age 81).
 Boris Karloff died of pneumonia.
-(Boris Karloff 1958 The Veil Screenshot)
+(Boris Karloff 1958 The Veil)

 John Dehner (nee John Forkum)